 PLEASE PRACTICE HISTORICISM, WHICH IS INTERPRETING THE PAST IN ITS OWN CONTEXT.

 Chicago has always been a food town.
 After all, how many cities are named for a food, even if it's simply named for the native garlic plant and not a wild onion plant?
 The Potawatomi called it Chicagoua.
 Chicago's existence and its wealth were founded on food.
 From 1833, when Chicago was incorporated as a town, Chicago became the shipping center for the new frontier's agricultural bounty and grew to become the country's food supplier, shipping center, and the heart of America's food processing industries.

 With industry came immigrants who brought their seeds to plant to grow, flowers, herbs & spices.
 Then using their harvests for cooking familiar dishes from childhood.
 This cuisine makes Chicago a 5-STAR ethnic food town.
 With money from the industry came refinement in food preparation and the art of fine dining restaurants.

 NOTE: I personally hand selected these timeline waypoints, and I'm pretty sure you'll enjoy the variety.
-Of course I didn't present every dish, person, restaurant, or company, but... if leave your suggestions, as a comment in the gray section at the end of the article,.I'll look into it.
+Of course I didn't present every dish, person, restaurant, or company, but... if leave your suggestions, as a comment in the yellow section at the end of the article,.I'll look into it.